cgilchrist/unbounce-mcp/README.md

 # unbounce-mcp

 MCP server for publishing landing pages to Unbounce — no UI required.
-Give Claude an HTML file and a prompt; get a live URL back.
+Give Claude or any MCP-compatible client an HTML file and a prompt; get a live URL back.

 ## What it does

-- Packages HTML files into Unbounce's `.unbounce` format (supports multi-variant A/B tests)
+- Packages HTML files into Unbounce's `.unbounce` format (supports multi-variant A/B tests and Smart Traffic if you give it multiple HTML files)
 - Uploads to your Unbounce account
 - Sets the page URL (domain + slug)
 - Configures traffic mode (A/B test with custom weights, or Smart Traffic)